LahariGundiga/LahariGundiga/README.md

 - 👯 I’m looking to collaborate on **beginner-friendly frontend projects using React**

-- 🤝 I’m looking for help with **ntegrating AI models into frontend projects.**
+- 🤝 I’m looking for help with **integrating AI models into frontend projects.**

 - 💬 Ask me about **using Orange for data mining**